 Tailwind v4 @theme, Tailwind v3 config, CSS variables, W3C Design Tokens JSON, Figma / Tokens Studio JSON, Swift UIColor, and Jetpack Compose Color.

 Most color tools stop at a contrast ratio between two hex codes.
 Production design systems need full 50–950 scales that hold up under hover, focus, disabled, and translucent overlay states; that work in light and dark mode; that survive deuteranopia; and that drop straight into Tailwind, Figma, iOS, and Android without hand-tuning.
-The Accessible Palette Studio builds that system from a single base color in one pass, then grades every pairing against both WCAG 2.2 and the WCAG 3 APCA draft so you can ship today and be ready for what's next.
+The Accessible Palette Studio builds that system from a single base color in one pass, then compares every pairing with WCAG 2.2 requirements and experimental APCA estimates so teams can make better-informed design decisions.

 Generate 88 OKLCH stops (8 families × 11 steps) plus semantic tokens for background, surface, foreground, border, primary, focus, danger, and more — ready for Tokens Studio or Style Dictionary.